 - 22. Soviet aid conditions continue to be relatively hard: - development credits are usually for 10-12 years at 2.5%-3% interest with grace periods usually limited to one year beginning after project completion or delivery of goods; - commercial-type credits are repayable over 5-8 years at 4%-6% interest.
-Such credits accounted for around 20% of Soviet commitments in 1972, but a far higher proportion in 1973-1974 because of Moscow's wheat deal with India; - Soviet contracts are set in US dollars: the Soviets fix the dollar-ruble parity for each individual accord.
-In addition, all Soviet agreements carry a gold clause, i.e. repayments must reflect the same gold content as the ruble which again is artificially established by Moscow for each accord. - 23.
-Normally, there is a far higher trade element in East European assistance.
+Such credits accounted for around 20% of Soviet commitments in 1972, but a far higher proportion in 1973 because of Moscow's wheat deal with India; the 1974 picture is heavily weighted by two credits (\$216 million to Pakistan and at least \$100 million to Syria) both presumably at 12 year 21⁄2% terms; - Soviet contracts are set either in rubles or in US dollars; the Soviets fix the dollar-ruble parity for each individual accord.
+In addition, most Soviet agreements carry a gold clause, i.e. repayments must reflect the same gold content as the ruble which again is artificially established by Moscow for each accord. - (1) The validity of annual comparisons since 1971 has been affected both by the changes in currency values and the inflation of prices of aid goods delivered and used in repayment for aid.
+Analysis of aid relationships also is made less meaningful as data are aggregated.
+This is especially relevant to the problem of relating aid drawings under pre-1971 agreements to aid extended after that data and in computing net flows.
+No suitable methodology has so far been devised to correct for these distortions.
+Consideration may be given to the use of constant dollars in terms of exchange values - possibly with 1971 as a base-year - for application to all aid data.
+A further adjustment, to account for the upsurge in prices, might also be considered.

+- 23. Normally, there is a far higher trade element in East European assistance.
 Trade credits with usually 8-10 year repayment terms carry between 4% and 6%. - 24.
 The terms of China's new credits in 1974 adhered to the usual PRC pattern, i.e. interest free, repayable over 10-30 years with a five to ten year grace period. - 25.
-By contrast, Western loans provide on average for reimbursement over 29.9 years with a grace period of 7.4 years and an annual interest of 2.8% together with a much higher grant element than in the Communist case.
+By contrast, within the framework of Official Development Assistance (excluding trade credits specifically referred to in paragraphs 22 and 23) Western loans provide on average for reimbursement over 29.9 years with a grace period of 7.4 years and an annual interest of 2.8% together with a much higher grant element than in the Communist case.

-(ii) Areas of interest
+(ii) Basic areas of interest